Stangza560/balatro-TextureCard-yakuza-mod/README.md

 Open the game go to Mods and activate mod first and then go to Options > Customize Deck
 ![image](https://github.com/Stangza560/balatro-TextureCard-yakuza-mod/blob/main/ASSETS/Screenshot%202025-06-05%20022926.png)

--How to use
-Open the game go to Mods and activate mod first and then go to Options > Customize Deck

  ## ⚠ Disclaimer
 - This project is a non-commercial fan work.
 - All DJMAX characters, names, and assets are owned by **SEGA** and **Ryu Ga Gotoku Studio**.